mark-watson/Clojure-AI-Book/manuscript/semantic_web.md

 Here we see the use of an abbreviation prefix “kb:” for the namespace for my company KnowledgeBooks.com ontologies.
 The first term in the RDF statement (the subject) is the URI of a news article.
 The second term (the predicate) is “containsCountry” in the “kb:” namespace.
 The last item in the statement (the object) is a string literal “China.”
 I would describe this RDF statement in English as, “The news article at URI http://news.com/201234 mentions the country China.”

 This was a very simple N3 example which we will expand to show additional features of the N3 notation.
-As another example, let's look at the case if this news article also mentions the USA.
+As another example, let's look at the case of this news article also mentioning the USA.
 Instead of adding a whole new statement like this we can combine them using N3 notation.
 Here we have two separate RDF statements:

 {lang="sparql",linenos=off}
 ~~~~~~~~